gregbty/client-stream/Readme.md

 This is the architecture for a client/server to router streaming service.
-This was completely academically for Distributed Computing.
+This was completed academically for Distributed Computing.